Dreycod/Dreycod/README.md

 - 👋 Hi, I’m @DJSnaken
-- 👀 I’m interested in Dev/Creation of anything related to technology and coding
+- 👀 I’m interested in game development and programming in general
-- 🌱 I’m currently learning html/css,js and c# and mastering LUAu
+- 🌱 I’m currently learning LUA
-- 💞️ I’m looking to collaborate on roblox,discord,unity
+- 💞️ I’m looking to collaborate on roblox studio,discord or Unity.
-- 📫 How to reach me: DJSnaken#0633 (discord Tag)
+- 📫 How to reach me: Dreycod#0633 (discord Tag)

 <!---
 DJSnaken/DJSnaken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.